Staining

 The use of a clarifier may be helpful in removal of excess particulate.

-Note: Some gel coat oxidation is normal, but excessive chalkiness may indicate surface damage or aging, and may indicate that a resurface is required.
+Note: Some gel coat oxidation is normal, but excessive chalkiness may indicate surface damage or ageing, and may indicate that a resurface is required.

 Hydrochloric Acid